mullvad/mullvad-browser/README.md

 - Mullvad Browser 12.0.4 / `mullvad-browser-102.9.0esr-12.0-2`

-The browser code is also available from the Tor Project Gitlab.
+The browser code is also available directly in the [Tor Project Gitlab](https://gitlab.torproject.org/tpo/applications/mullvad-browser/).

 ## Build instructions